gruntjs/grunt-contrib-handlebars/README.md

 ##### wrapped ```boolean```

-Determine if preprocessed template functions will be wrapped in Handlebars.template calls.
+Determine if preprocessed template functions will be wrapped in Handlebars.template function (default is false).

 ##### processName ```function```